 Blinking once or twice to catch his bearings, Aaron suddenly realized something warm and coarse had slipped over his hand.
 Looking down, he was somewhat surprised to find Kiera’s claw blanketing his fingers.

 He swiveled his gaze up, finding the griffon staring off in the opposite direction.
-A breeze carrying the swampy marsh’s foul breeze rolled by and jostled the cascade of brown and white atop her head.
+A breeze carrying the swampy marsh’s foul stench rolled by and jostled the cascade of brown and white atop her head.

 The vagabond leaned over and whispered to her, “Kiera, I thought you said-”